 - The ISC is a flat rate of £1,000 per person per year of the sponsorship.

 - Employers must be pay the ISC upfront at the point a certificate of sponsorship (CoS) is assigned to an individual.

 - Exemptions apply to Tier 4 students switching to Tier 2, PhD occupations and the individual's family (dependants).

 - The ISC does not apply to CoS assigned to individuals before 6 April 2017.

 - The charge does not apply to existing Tier 2 workers already in the UK before 6 April 2017 who extend their stay or change job or employer.

 - The funds raised from the ISC will be used to address the skills gap in the domestic workforce.

-These new salary thresholds will only apply to those making a new application under Tier 2 (General) for the first time from autumn 2016.
-Those already in Tier 2 or applying for extensions or change of employer before autumn 2016 will not be affected.
+The minimum salary threshold for Tier 2 applications is increasing as outlined in the table below.
+For experienced workers, there is an increase from £25,000 to £30,000 from 6 April 2017.
+This new salary threshold will only affect those making a new application under Tier 2 (General) for the first time.
+Those already in Tier 2 or applying for extensions or change of employer before this date will not be affected.